 Knowing how to make dried orange peel is an undervalued talent.
 It easily lands you a stash of dehydrated citrus zest that can fancy up all manner of everyday cooking and baking, whether whole or ground, including tea, cocktails, sauces, rubs, and garnishes.
-Use the same technique on lemons and limes.

 Knowing how to make dried orange peel is both old-fashioned and frugal.
-Admirable traits.
-And yet it can impart such a glam and restaurant-worthy vibe to all manner of cooking and baking.
-It’s made simply by leaving strips of orange peel at room temperature.
-Make a stash and keep the dried orange zest (or lemon or lime, as it works on all citrus) at your disposal for everyday cooking and baking.
-Originally published February 3, 2016.–Renee Schettler Rossi
+Both admirable traits.
+Yet it imparts such a restaurant-worthy vibe to all manner of cooking and baking.
+And you make it simply by leaving strips of orange peel at room temperature.
+That’s it.
+Make a stash and keep the dried orange peel (or lemon) at your disposal for everyday cooking and baking.–Renee Schettler